nat-geo-indian-peaks-trail-map

 lake-isabelle

-As the trail continues to push westward dramatic views of the mountains begin to emerge straight in front of you.
+As the trail continues to push westward dramatic views of the mountains begin to emerge straight ahead.
 At just over 2.1 miles hikers will reach the Isabelle Glacier Trail junction.
 From here the Pawnee Pass Trail continues for another 2.5 miles to reach the top of Pawnee Pass.
 To visit Lake Isabelle hikers should veer to the left at this junction.

 After walking a little more than a hundred yards hikers will reach a side trail that leads down to a rock outcropping that overlooks the lake.
 From this vantage point you'll enjoy outstanding views of the lake, which is framed by Niwot Ridge, 13,409-foot Navajo Peak, Navajo Glacier, 13,441-foot Apache Peak and 12,967-foot Shoshoni Peak, looking from left to right.